man in viewpoint senja

 Hiking

-Segla has become an iconic Instagram-mountain and is not a very hard hike to do.
+Segla has become an iconic mountain and it is a suitable hike for intermediate hiking levels.
 Starting in Fjordgård parkinglot the tracks are clearly marked.
-Other mountains to explore are Husfjellet, Lonketind and Dronningruta in Senja.
+Other mountains to explore include Husfjellet, Lonketind and Dronningruta in Senja.
 The Ånderdalen National park has trees more than 600 years old, as well as untouched nature for hikes.
 A part of exploring Senja is going out to Dyrøy which is located between the island and the mainland.
 Dyrøy hosts all of Norways best features in one small area.
 Recommended hikes are Børringen and Dyrøygommen.
-Please make sure to take precautions before heading out on tour - read more on www.varsom.no

 National tourist road

-• Senja is the second largest island in Norway and with its diverse landscape it is referred to as Norway in miniature
+• Senja is the second largest island in Norway and with its diverse landscape it is referred to as Norway in miniature.

-• The municipality will consist of about 15 000 people
+• The municipality will consist of about 15 000 people.

-• The fishing industry and aquaculture is dominant on Senja
+• The fishing industry and aquaculture is dominant on Senja.

 Explore activities and places to stay in Senja